 For pre-wetting salt, the percentage of salt brine added to salt for spreading Operations will be 30% of the total weight of spread material, and the saturated salt in the brine solution before combination will be between 20% and 23%.
-Brine will be produced in purpose built salt saturators sited at Dunbeath, Inverness (Bridgepoint), Kingussie, Ardelve, Fort William (Corpach), Oban, Perth, Killin and Inveraray depots.
+Brine will be produced in purpose-built salt saturators sited at Dunbeath, Inverness (Bridgepoint), Kingussie, Ardelve, Fort William (Corpach), Oban, Perth, Ballinluig, Killin and Inveraray depots.
 These saturators will automatically produce and store brine of the correct concentration and transfer it to saddle tanks located on the spreaders by means of an integrated pump.
-Daily checking of brine concentration in the saturators will be carried out by Depot Supervisors by means of a refractometer, and records held electronically.
-The saturators will be serviced on an annual basis.